ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 - Boost the performance to *35x* faster when starting multiple streams simultaneously
   - A happy side effect when fixing data racing issues
 - Hunt and fix *3* memory leaks
-- The test coverage is enlarged to almost 80%
+- The test coverage of lines is enlarged to almost 80%
   - The left 20% are mostly logs
-  - The amount of the regression bugs is pretty low
-    - The number of bugs introduced by new *Rust* API is kept in single digits
+  - Only *5* bugs are introduced by the new *Rust* backend itself

 ### Data-racing issues